Revised November 6, 2013

 The correct way to interpret the Robin Hood story would be to say.
 “Robin Hood took back from the rich and powerful, the wealth that did not belong to the rich and powerful.
 He took back the wealth that belonged to the Producers of the wealth.
 The Producers produced it in the first place.
 They produced it, therefore they own it.
 The rich and powerful counter-producers stole it from the Producers.
 Robin Hood’s purpose was to place the wealth into the hands of its rightful owners.”

-Most Governments have set up counter-producer programs within their structures.
-They have set up Producer Rewarded programs along with non-producer and counter-producer programs.
-Today most governments have set up pro-prosperity (Producer Rewarded) programs mixed in with counter-prosperity programs (non-producer and counter-producer rewarded programs.)
+Most Governments have set up Producer Rewarded programs along with non-producer and counter-producer programs.
+Today most governments have set up Producer Rewarded programs mixed in with programs (non-producer and counter-producer rewarded programs) that reduce prosperity.

 Included in this class of counter-producer programs would be Government as the source of insurance for the Nuclear and Banking Industries.
 When private Insurance Companies won’t cover an industry, the industry is too dangerous to have around.
 Or, there is criminal activity abounding in that industry.
 Government provides Insurance for the Nuclear Power Plant Industry because of the extreme damage that can be caused by an accident at a Nuclear Power Plant.
 The Nuclear Power industry is too dangerous to have around.

 Government provides Insurance for the Banking Industry because criminal activity abounds in that industry.
 The purpose of Banking is to provide security for the money, value, energy, wealth, capital and power that are created by the Producers.
-Banks provide security from external force’s attempting to steal money, value, energy, wealth, capital and power.
-The Banking Industry doesn’t provide enough security from internal force’s attempts at stealing the money, value, energy, wealth, capital and power.
+The banks purpose is to provide security from external forces attempting to steal money, value, energy, wealth, capital and power.
+The Banking Industry doesn’t provide enough security from internal forces attempts at stealing the money, value, energy, wealth, capital and power.

 Individuals, families, organization, societies, nations and mankind have suffered much damage as a result of Banks not having enough internal security in place.
 This was why Government took over carrying Insurance to protect the depositors from the Bankers.
 It has become apparent that the Banking Industry should be Publicly Government owned.
 If the Government covers the costs of Banks failing because of insider criminal activities than the Government should take over the Banks.